Missing in action: Korean War US MIAs repatriation (1954–2023)

 By September 9, 2024, the US Department of Defense had accounted for the 700th Missing in Action soldier from the Korean War, which was Cpl.
 Billie Charles Driver of the 8th US Cavalry Regiment.
 On March 26, 2025, the US Department of Defense accounted for the 100th service member identified from an estimated 250 remains returned by North Korea in 2018, with the newly identified remains being that of 1st Lt.
 William H. Hott.
+On August 7, 2026 he US Department of Defense had accounted for the 800th Missing in Action soldier from the Korean War, which was Pfc.
+Ricardo Garza of the 21st US Infantry Regiment.